-OpenCode + RemoteAgent: open-source AI coding, controlled from anywhere.
+OpenCode + RemoteAgent.CHAT: open-source AI coding, controlled from anywhere.

 OpenCode is a powerful open-source coding agent with multi-provider support.
-RemoteAgent adds the one thing it's missing: async mobile control, multi-project management, and a developer dashboard.
+RemoteAgent.CHAT adds the one thing it's missing: async mobile control, multi-project management, and a developer dashboard.

 What is OpenCode?

 OpenCode is an open-source AI coding agent built by the SST team.
-It runs in the terminal and supports multiple AI providers — Anthropic, OpenAI, and more.
+It runs in the terminal and supports multiple AI providers — Anthropic, OpenAI, Google, and more — including OpenCode Zen, a pay-as-you-go hosted option that gives access to 37+ models without a separate provider key.
 It executes non-interactively via `opencode run`, making it a good fit for automation.
 OpenCode has full filesystem access and is designed to be provider-agnostic with no vendor lock-in.
-Like most CLI tools, it's built for local, synchronous use — RemoteAgent removes that constraint.
+Like most CLI tools, it's built for local, synchronous use — RemoteAgent.CHAT removes that constraint.

-RemoteAgent doesn't replace OpenCode — it wraps it.
+RemoteAgent.CHAT doesn't replace OpenCode — it wraps it.
 The AI engine stays exactly as you configured it.
-RemoteAgent adds the control plane: a Telegram bot, an always-on daemon, async notifications, and a web dashboard.
+RemoteAgent.CHAT adds the control plane: a Telegram bot, an always-on daemon, async notifications, and a web dashboard.

 - ✓Telegram interface — control OpenCode from your phone, tablet, or any device, without opening a terminal.